Golf on ABC

+Golf coverage on ABC has been a regular feature of the television sports channel's programming since 1962.

-Coverage of Golf has aired on ABC since 1962.
-ABC broadcast at least one PGA Tour event from July 12, 1962 to July 19, 2009, focusing before 1995 on the majors, with ABC serving as the primary television partner of the PGA Tour from 1999 until 2006.
+ABC broadcast at least one PGA Tour event from 1962 to 2009, focusing before 1995 on the majors, with ABC serving as the primary television partner of the PGA Tour from 1999 until 2006.

-From 1962 to 2009, ABC served as the American broadcast home of The Open Championship.
+From July 12, 1962 to July 19, 2009, ABC served as the American broadcast home of The Open Championship.
 The British Open on ABC was the longest-running entertainment program in ABC's history and the last-surviving ABC program to debut in the "circle a" era.
 ABC also held the broadcast rights of the US Open from 1966 through 1994. and the PGA Championship from 1965 until 1990.

-Golf has returned to ABC in recent years with coverage of the final round of the CME Group Tour Championship on the LPGA Tour from 2015 to 2021, coverage of the World Champions Cup in 2023, and coverage of TMRW Golf League in 2025.
+Golf has returned to ABC in recent years with coverage of the final round of the CME Group Tour Championship on the LPGA Tour from 2015 to 2018, coverage of the World Champions Cup in 2023, and coverage of TMRW Golf League in 2025.

 Coverage history

 1960s

-ABC broadcast golf events for the first time on July 12, 1962 when it began televising the Open Championship as part of its anthology series Wide World of Sports.
+ABC broadcast golf events for the first time on July 12, 1962, when it began televising the Open Championship as part of its anthology series Wide World of Sports.
 The network later gained the broadcast rights to the PGA Championship in 1965, and the U.S. Open in 1966.
 Chris Schenkel and Byron Nelson were the initial hosts of the tournament coverage.